seedatnabeel/Data-SUITE/README.md

 Your specific wandb credentials should be added to: ``notebooks/synthetic_pipeline.ipynb``

-Thereafter one can run:
+Thereafter one can run from the main dir:
 ```shell
 bash scripts/synthetic_pipeline.sh
 ```

 Once the experiment has completed all results are logged to wandb.
 Note this run might take quite some time.
+One can then download the .csv of logged results from wandb and place it in the ``/artifacts`` folder as ``synthetic_artifacts.csv``.

-One can download the .csv of logged results from wandb and place it in the ``/artifacts`` folder as ``synthetic_artifacts.csv``.
-We have provided an example ``synthetic_artifacts.csv`` obtained from wandb as an artifact.
+Since the experiment can take quite long, we have provided an artifact ``synthetic_artifacts.csv`` obtained from wandb.

-The csv must then be processed to obtain the desired metrics:
+``synthetic_artifacts.csv`` can then be processed processed to obtain the desired metrics & plots:

-For this run:
+For this run from the main dir:

 ```shell
 bash scripts/process_synthetic.sh